High Fidelity Visualization of What Your Self-Supervised Representation Knows About: High-Fidelity Conditioning with Diffusion Models

 This implies that there is much information kept inside the SSL representation so that the conditional generative model is able to reconstruct many characteristics of the original image.
 We also perform interpolations between two SSL representations in Fig. \ref{fig:sub_interpolation}.
 This shows that our model is able to produce interpretable images even for SSL representations that correspond to an unlikely mix of factors.
 Both the interpolation and OOD generation clearly show that the RCDM model is not merely outputting training set images that it could have memorized.
 This is also confirmed by Fig.~\ref{fig:nearest_neigbors} in the appendix that shows nearest neighbors of generated points.

 The conditional diffusion model might also serve as a building block to hierarchically build an unconditional generative model.
 Any technique suitable for modeling and sampling the distribution of (lower dimensional) representations could be used.
-As this is not our primary goal in the present study, we experimented only with simple kernel density estimation (see appendix for details).
-This allow us to quantify the quality of our generative process in an unconditional manner to fairly compare against state-of-the-art generative models such as ADM.
-We provide some generative model metrics in Tab. \ref{table:unsup_in} along some samples in Fig. \ref{fig:samples_256} to show that our method is competitive with the current literature.
+As this is not our primary goal in the present study, we experimented only with simple kernel density estimation (see appendix \ref{sec:ap:uncond_sampling}).
+This allow us to quantify the quality of our generative process in an unconditional manner to fairly compare against state-of-the-art generative models such as ADM; we provide some generative model metrics in Tab. \ref{table:unsup_in} along some samples in Fig. \ref{fig:samples_256} to show that our method is competitive with the current literature, even in unconditional generation setting.